idleberg/Bootstrap-Listr/README.md

 ## Usage

 Once all files are placed on your server, make sure to set the directory index to `DirectoryIndex _bs-index.php` - assuming you are using Apache.
-If you prefer a differnt naming scheme, rename the file and the entry accordingly.
+If you prefer a different naming scheme, rename the file and the entry accordingly.

 Within the actual script, you can also define a list of ignored files.
 By default, this list includes `_bs-index.php` and `_bs-dist`.

 ## Credits